 We anticipate an opinion from the Supreme Court by the time its session wraps up in late June.
 The decision will impact employers and prospective employees alike.

-If you think you’ve been discriminated against by your employer or a prospective employer based on your religion, contact the employment law attorneys Joseph & Norinsberg today at (212) JUSTICE or by e-mail at email@example.com to discuss your legal options.
+If you think you’ve been discriminated against by your employer or a prospective employer based on your religion or other protected class such as age, gender or race, contact the employment law attorneys Joseph & Norinsberg today at (212) JUSTICE or by e-mail at firstname.lastname@example.org to discuss your legal options.